sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 - Performing operations by group

 *** =hint
-You use `GROUP BY` when you want to compute results from many records.
+You use `GROUP BY` when you want to compute results within groups.

 *** =sct
 ```{python}